Search for opportunities to participate in a clinical research study.

 - Sound (acoustic) analysis: Computer analysis that identifies abnormalities in the sounds produced by the vocal cords

 Although voice tremor has no cure, treatments can help relieve symptoms.
 The Voice Center team offers treatment options such as:

-- Botulinum toxin (Botox) injections to stabilize the tremor for smoother voicing
+- Botulinum toxin (Botox) injections to stabilize the tremor for lower-effort voicing with reduced tremor

 - Voice therapy (performed by a speech-language pathologist) to improve vocal clarity and stamina

-- Medications (often coordinated by our neurology team) used as an adjunct to help control tremor for smoother voice production
+- Medications (often coordinated by our movement disorder neurology team) used as an adjunct to help control tremor for smoother voice production